strahlistvan/Gale-Shapley/README.md

 The stable marriage/matching problem is a problem to find a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is a mapping from the elements of one set to the elements of the other set.
 A matching is not stable if There is an element A of the first matched set which prefers an element B of the second matched set over the element to which A is already matched, and B also prefers A over the element to which B is already matched.
 [Source: Wikipedia](https://en.wikipedia.org/wiki/Stable_marriage_problem).

 I made an object oriented Java implementation for this algorithm.
+I also wrote a [blog post](https://comscibloghun.wordpress.com/2017/09/04/stabil-parositas-gale-shapley-algoritmussal/) to my site (in Hungarian).

 ## Classes